How CARE Works

 • The CARE Team may reach out to individuals who submitted the report, where appropriate.
 This reachout is often to:

-• gain more detailed information from the reporter regarding the submitted concern;
+• Gain more detailed information from the reporter regarding the submitted concern;

-• to provide strategies to the reporter on how to manage the ongoing situation;
+• To provide strategies to the reporter on how to manage the ongoing situation;